Continuing Education Unit (CEU)

 - Using Excel BBS-111 2 CEUs

-Mississippi State University National Technical Assistance Center on Blindness and Visual Impairment (NRTC) is offering modules covering important aspects of the Randolph-Sheppard program.
-Below is a list of pre-approved NRTC courses eligible for CEU credit.
-You can access these courses at https://www.ntac.blind.msstate.edu/courses/courses.php?course=randolph.
-You will need to create a username and password to register.
+The National Research & Training Center on Blindness & Low Vision (NRTC) at Mississippi State University is offering modules covering important aspects of the Randolph-Sheppard program.
+Below is a list of pre-approved NRTC courses eligible for CEU credit through BBE.
+You can access these courses at https://nrtc.catalog.instructure.com/courses/randolph-sheppard.

 After completing each module, there is a quiz that will test the student’s mastery of the subject.
 The student must pass the quiz with a score of 80% in order to generate and print a certificate verifying successful completion of the module.
 Students are allowed to retake the quiz until that score is reached.
 There is no fee associated with taking and completing individual modules.
-Contact Angela Shelton at firstname.lastname@example.org or 662-325-1494 for more information on this curriculum.
+For more information on this curriculum, contact the NRTC at email@example.com or 662-325-2001.